Faith. Service. Law.

 Induction into the Air Force JAG Corps

 My onboarding process was atypical.
 Most new officers in the Air Force JAG Corps attend Commissioned Officer Training (COT) at Maxwell Air Force Base in Montgomery, Alabama.
 This is the Air Force’s version of the Army’s Direct Commissioned Course.
-(The rumor is that they are soon going to make JAG officers go through the same officer training program as line officers.)
-I did not have to attend this, as the Air Force accepted my previous officer training.

 I do wish the Air Force JAG Corps would have sent me to COT.
 Not attending initial training created a strange transition for me.
 The week before I reported to my duty station, I went to the local Air Force base and bought uniforms on my own.
 Then, the next week, I got in my car and drove from Arkansas to Tyndall Air Force Base in Panama City, Florida.